 - Premium: Interactive touch screen or video wall.

 - Select a content management system (CMS): Choose basic, drag-and-drop platforms for quick staff updates.
-Ensure the provider offers HIPAA-compliant cloud storage for patient data security.
+Ensure the provider offers HIPAA-compliant cloud storage to protect patient data.
 Prioritize features like remote multi-screen management and integrated apps for diverse, real-time content.

 - Develop a content schedule: Change the content every month; new content should be related to a specific event (e.g., National Children’s Dental Health, No Smoking Day, etc.).

-- Train the staff: The front-desk personnel must be aware of how to pause or update slides in the event of a sensitive subject.
+- Train the staff: Front-desk personnel must be aware of how to pause or update slides when a sensitive subject arises.

 - Maintenance budget: Plan to spend approximately 10% of the initial expenses every year on repairs and software licenses.